Own your Stake in Decentralized Exchanges

 AMMs can only enable new markets when liquidity providers supply liquidity (e.g. multiple tokens for given trading pairs or pools).
 In return for providing liquidity, liquidity providers are rewarded with trading fees when other users swap tokens.
-For example, when traders swap USDT for USDC on Uniswap, they are currently charged 0.3% on top of gas fees.
-These fees are distributed pro-rata to liquidity providers on the USDT-USDC pair based on the percentage of total liquidity that they have provided.
+For example, when traders swap two tokens on Uniswap v3, they are currently charged anywhere between 0.05% and 1% on top of the gas fees.
+These fees are distributed pro-rata to liquidity providers of the pair based on the percentage of total liquidity that they have provided.

-The OUSD protocol routes USDT, USDC, and DAI to highly-performing liquidity pools as determined by trading volume and rewards tokens (e.g. Balancer rewards BAL tokens to liquidity providers).
+The OUSD protocol routes USDT, USDC, and DAI to highly-performing liquidity pools as determined by trading volume and rewards tokens (e.g. Curve rewards CRV tokens to liquidity providers).
 Yields are then passed on to OUSD holders.